Sold In 30 Days or Less

 Rebecca Norgaard COO

-Rebecca discusses Real Estate and her role in the team and the importance of having a full-time seasoned agent on your side.
+Rebecca discusses Real Estate.
+Her role in The Norgaard Team, and the importance of having a full-time seasoned agent on your side.

-Many times she resolves hidden issues that seem to come up after the contract has been negotiated.
+Rebecca resolves hidden issues that seem to come up after the contract has been negotiated.
+So you close on time.